Timothy-Seow/IDAssignment3/website/README.md

 3. As a non-player, I want to know whether Hearthstone has nice designs of their cards and card backs that pique my interest in playing the game

-4. I wanted to test my knowledge about the cards in hearthstone.
+4. As a player, I wanted to test my knowledge about the cards in hearthstone.

-5. I was unsure if i should open a pack in game or not.
+5. As a player, I was unsure if i should open a pack in game or not.
 Having a pack opening simulator let me gauge and predict the chances of getting a rare card in game.

 ## Features